Bennyaw/STM32_UART/Readme.md

 Send a String and display
 -------------------------
 The purpose here is to get familiar with the transmission of data by using UART.
 We will be simply sending a string and display it on TeraTerm.
 Some discussions is attached in the report.

 ![hello world](https://github.com/Bennyaw/STM32_UART/blob/master/hello%20world.PNG)

+The image above is outcome of the practice.

 Type command on PC
 ------------------